Pitt, Kidman films to premiere at Cannes in 2012

 Nicole Kidman could appear on the Cannes red carpet to promote U.S. director Philip Kaufman’s “Hemingway & Gellhorn”, which is also being shown out of competition.

-The closing film in 2012 will be Claude Miller’s “Therese Desqueyroux”, in honor of the French director who died shortly after completing the picture.
+The closing film in 2012 will be Claude Miller’s “Therese Desqueyroux”, in honour of the French director who died shortly after completing the picture.

 This year’s jury deciding the awards in the main competition will be led by Italian actor/director Nanni Moretti, who won the Golden Palm in 2001 with “The Son’s Room”.
 Presiding over the “Un Certain Regard” jury will be English actor Tim Roth.